jackfranklin/dotfiles/README.md

 # Updating

 Running `make.sh` without arguments means it will only install new plugins and not do a fresh install of everything.
-Running it with an argument makes it do an entirely fresh install.

 The installer will also delete plugins that exist as folders but not in the `vim_bundles.rb` file.